-3.4.5.2 WORKPLACE SKILLS PLAN
+3.5.7 WORKPLACE SKILLS PLAN

 At the beginning of each calendar year.
 The Human Resource Unit requests employees to submit lists of the training programmes that they would like to attend to capacitated themselves.
-The training programmes provided in the list are used to implement the WSP for 2021/2022.
+The training programmes provided in the list are used to implement the WSP Training Report for 2021/2022 and Planned Training for 2022/23 as per skills audit and personal development plans.